serraict/wetering-production-control/CONTRIBUTING.md

 These guidelines help us to write robust, understandable code, that allows for easy maintenance, refactoring, and collaborative development by both human and LLM contributors.

-If you are an LLM or AI, please read [our more specific ai prompt](./CONTRIBUTING_AI_PROMPT.md) too.
+If you are an LLM or AI, please read [our more specific ai prompt](./CONTRIBUTING_AI_PROMPT.md) too, especially the Test-First Development section which provides detailed guidance on our single-test-at-a-time approach.

 ## Coding guidelines